BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 5.0
 ```

-Structs are however by default immutable, after construction the attributes can not change value:
+Structs are however by default immutable, after construction the fields can not change value:

 ```jldoctest chap15
 julia> p.y = 1.0